Felix the Cat: From silent to sound

 With the advent of synchronized sound in The Jazz Singer in 1927, Educational Pictures, who distributed the Felix shorts at the time, urged Pat Sullivan to make the leap to "talkie" cartoons, but Sullivan refused.
 Further disputes led to a break between Educational and Sullivan.
 Only after competing studios released the first synchronized-sound animated films, such as Fleischer's My Old Kentucky Home, Van Beuren's Dinner Time and Disney's Steamboat Willie, did Sullivan see the possibilities of sound.
-He managed to secure a contract with First National Pictures in 1928.
-However, for reasons unknown, this did not last, so Sullivan sought out Jacques Kopfstein and Copley Pictures to distribute his new sound Felix cartoons.
-On 16 October 1929, an advertisement appeared in Film Daily with Felix announcing, Jolson-like, "You ain't heard nothin' yet!"
+He managed to secure a contract with First National Pictures in 1928, but for reasons unknown, this did not last, so Sullivan sought out Jacques Kopfstein and Copley Pictures to distribute his new sound Felix cartoons.
+On October 16, 1929, an advertisement appeared in Film Daily with Felix announcing, Jolson-like, "You ain't heard nothin' yet!"

 Felix's transition to sound was not a smooth one.
 Sullivan did not carefully prepare for Felix's transition to sound and added sound effects into the sound cartoons as a post-animation process.
 The results were disastrous.
 More than ever, it seemed as though Disney's mouse was drawing audiences away from Sullivan's silent star.
-Not even entries such as the Fleischer-style off-beat Felix Woos Whoopee or the Silly Symphony-esque April Maze (both 1930) could regain the franchise's audience.
+Not even entries such as the Fleischer-style off-beat Woos Whoopee or the Silly Symphony-esque April Maze (both 1930) could regain the franchise's audience.
 Kopfstein finally canceled Sullivan's contract.
 Subsequently, he announced plans to start a new studio in California, but such ideas never materialized.
 Things went from bad to worse when Sullivan's wife, Marjorie, died in March 1932.
 After this, Sullivan completely fell apart.
 He slumped into an alcoholic depression, his health rapidly declined, and his memory began to fade.
 He could not even cash checks to Messmer because his signature was reduced to a mere scribble.
 He died in 1933.
-Messmer recalled, "He left everything a mess, no books, no nothing.
+Messmer recalled: "He left everything a mess, no books, no nothing.
 So when he died the place had to close down, at the height of popularity, when everybody, RKO and all of them, for years they tried to get hold of Felix...
 I didn't have that permission [to continue the character] 'cause I didn't have legal ownership of it".